Ben Banogu: Professional career

+Indianapolis Colts

-Banogu was drafted by the Indianapolis Colts in the second round (49th overall) of the 2019 NFL Draft.
+Banogu was selected by the Indianapolis Colts in the second round (49th overall) of the 2019 NFL draft.
 During the season opener against the Los Angeles Chargers, Banogu recorded a half-sack in his first-career game.
-During the Week 8 game against the Denver Broncos, Banogu sealed the 15-13 victory with his 4th-quarter strip-sack of Joe Flacco, both career-firsts.
+During the Week 8 game against the Denver Broncos, Banogu sealed the 15–13 victory with his 4th-quarter strip-sack of Joe Flacco, both career-firsts.
 In Week 12 against the Houston Texans, he brought down Deshaun Watson for a sack.

+Dallas Cowboys

+On June 7, 2023, Banogu signed with the Dallas Cowboys.
+He was released on August 29, 2023.